cslarsen/crianza/README.md

 This is equivalent of computing `(2 + 3) * 4` and puts the result on top of the data stack.
 We can get this by doing `crianza.eval(...).top`.
-The language is basically [dialect of Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).
+The language is basically a [dialect of Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).

+The complete machine is returned.
+Here it prints the current value of the instruction pointer `ip`, the number of items on the data stack (`|ds|`), the number of items on the return stack (`|rs|`) and the value on top of the stack.

-The above code is automatically optimized.
-In fact, it's constant-folded down to the result `20`:
+`eval` will automatically optimize the code.
+In this case, the entire expression is constant-folded down to the result `20`:

     >>> m = crianza.eval("2 3 + 4 *")
     >>> m.code
     [20]

-You can also divert program output to a memory buffer:
+You can divert program output to a memory buffer:

     >>> from StringIO import StringIO
     >>> buffer = StringIO()